flyway/flywaydb.org/documentation/learnmore/existing.md

 ### Example

-The Production instance needs to be baselined in our example, for which we can run:
+The Production database needs to be baselined in our example, for which we can run:

 <pre class="console">&gt; flyway baseline -baselineVersion="1" -baselineDescription="baseline_migration" \
   -url="jdbc:postgresql://instances.spawn.cc:&lt;ProdPort&gt;/pagila" \